silvae86/feup-bdad-corrector/README.md

 ## How to use

 1. Install [Docker](https://docs.docker.com/get-docker/).
-2. Place your .sql files in a folder
+2. Place your .sql files in a folder X
+  - Professors: place the works of each group in separate subdirectories inside X
-3. Run the commands below in that folder (don't forget to `cd`)
+3. Run the commands below in folder X (don't forget to `cd` to X)
 4. Check the `output.txt` and `diagram.png` files that it produces.
-The final database will also be created with the name `database.db`
+The final database will also be created with the name `database.db`.
+  - Professors: each group's outputs will be inside corresponding subdirectories of X

 ### In Linux / Mac